-The Budget, Policy, and Data Analysis (BPDA) section of the Office of the Director is charged with overseeing the Office of Refugee Resettlement’s (ORR) annual budget, including formulation and execution, as well as allocating and tracking funds for refugee cash and medical assistance and State administrative costs and all other ORR programs, tracking refugee population arrivals, responding to policy and eligibility inquiries, developing regulations and legislative proposals, allocating formula funds for Social Services and Targeted Assistance Programs, and providing general policy guidance and assistance to the Director.
+The Budget and Data Analysis (BDA) section of the Office of the Director is charged with overseeing the Office of Refugee Resettlement’s (ORR) annual budget, including formulation and execution, as well as allocating and tracking funds for refugee cash and medical assistance and State administrative costs and all other ORR programs, tracking refugee population arrivals, allocating formula funds for Social Services and Targeted Assistance Programs, and providing general budgetary guidance and assistance to the Director.

-BPDA attends to both the formulation and execution of ORR’s annual budget.
-To formulate the budget, BPDA works with the ACF Office of Legislative Affairs and Budget (OLAB), the Department of Health and Human Services (HHS) Assistant Secretary for Resources and Technology (ASRT), the Office of Management and Budget (OMB), and Congress.
-In this process, BPDA forecasts program costs and prepares data sheets, narratives, and justifications for budget requests.
-After the President’s budget request is presented to Congress, BPDA responds to Congressional and other inquiries related to funds appropriation.
+BDA attends to both the formulation and execution of ORR’s annual budget.
+To formulate the budget, BDA works with the ACF Office of Legislative Affairs and Budget (OLAB), the Department of Health and Human Services (HHS) Assistant Secretary for Resources and Technology (ASRT), the Office of Management and Budget (OMB), and Congress.
+In this process, BDA forecasts program costs and prepares data sheets, narratives, and justifications for budget requests.
+After the President’s budget request is presented to Congress, BDA responds to Congressional and other inquiries related to funds appropriation.

 Budget execution tasks include allocating quarterly awards for refugee cash and medical assistance and Social Services formula allocations, as well as tracking of funds for refugee cash and medical assistance and State administrative costs, certifying funds availability for ORR expenditures, and reconciling the status of the ORR budget for all programs throughout each fiscal year and at year-end closeout to ensure that all accounts are not deficient.